tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 through the roof and at the moment it is one of the most popular languages (not only among data guys).

 However, it was a bit strange seeing how long the migration to Python 3 took.
-Until a few years ago, people were still clinging unto Python 2.7 even though Python 3 had many more features that would make you productive.
+Until a few years ago, people were still clinging unto Python 2.7 even though Python 3 had many more features (f-strings, dataclasses, type annotations) that would make you productive.
 But I guess async nailed it in the end.

 What's bizarre is that still by the end of 2019 Python can't deal with GIL and multithreading is broken, while consumer CPUs have
 32 cores.